Caroline of Brunswick: Delicate Investigation

 The commissioners decided that there was "no foundation" for the allegations, but despite being a supposedly secret investigation, it proved impossible to prevent gossip from spreading, and news of the investigation leaked to the press.
-Caroline's conduct with her gentlemen friends was considered improper, but there was no direct proof that she had been guilty of anything more than flirtation.
+Caroline's conduct with her male friends was considered improper, but there was no direct proof that she had been guilty of anything more than flirtation.
 Perhaps Caroline had told Lady Douglas that she was pregnant out of frustrated maternal desire, or as part of a foolish prank that, unfortunately for her, backfired.
 Later in the year, Caroline received further bad news as Brunswick was overrun by the French, and her father was killed in the battle of Jena-Auerstadt.
 Her mother and brother, Frederick William, Duke of Brunswick-Wolfenbüttel, fled to England.
 Caroline had wanted to return to Brunswick and leave Britain behind her, but with much of Europe controlled by the French she had no safe haven to run to.

 During the Delicate Investigation, Caroline was not permitted to see her daughter, and afterwards her visits were essentially restricted to once a week and only in the presence of Caroline's own mother, the Dowager Duchess of Brunswick.
 Meetings took place at either Blackheath or an apartment in Kensington Palace designated for Caroline's use.